coady/lupyne/docs/engine.rst

 TermsFilter
 ^^^^^^^^^^^^^
-.. versionadded:: 1.1+
+.. versionadded:: 1.2
 .. note::  This interface is experimental and might change in incompatible ways in the next release.
-.. autoclass:: lupyne.engine.TermsFilter
+.. autoclass:: TermsFilter
   :show-inheritance:
   :members:

 SortField
 ^^^^^^^^^^^^^
-.. autoclass:: lupyne.engine.SortField
+.. autoclass:: SortField
   :show-inheritance:
   :members: